i5lee8bit/ActiveEdgeMod-P4/README.md

 for the development community in general!
 What a legend!

 --NOTE--: The modified files are the same for Pixel 3 and 3a series, so I went ahead and modded them as well.
-I don't own these devices, so please use at your own risk.
-I likely won't be able to help if you have any issues either.
+****I don't own these devices, so please use at your own risk.
+I ikely won't be able to help if you have any issues either.

 **PLEASE DO NOT EXPECT ME TO UPDATE THESE AS QUICKLY / PROMPTLY AS THE ORIGINAL DEVELOPER!
 THIS IS JUST A LITTLE PROJECT I'M DOING